DanBurton/lambdabot-remedies/README.md

 This will again reitrate the problem with IOSpec, assuming a newer version has not yet been posted.
+If this doesn't produce errors for you, then skip this section.

     Illegal operator ...
       Use -XTypeOperators to allow operators in types